What is financial planning, and why is it important?

 Your financial plan should cover:

 · Goals in every area of your life : Your financial plan should encompass your goals in all areas of your life, not just money-related goals.
-That means setting goals for your career, health, relationships, and leisure time.
+That means setting financial goals and for your career, health, relationships, and leisure time.

 · A budget: A budget is a tool that shows you how much money you have coming in and going out each month.
 Creating a budget can help you make informed decisions about spending and saving.

 · Savings goals: Savings goals are the foundation of a sound financial plan.
 You’ll need savings to cover unexpected expenses, like a car repair or medical bill, and long-term goals, like retirement or buying a home.

 · Investment strategy: Your investment strategy should align with your financial goals.
 For example, suppose you’re saving for retirement.
 In that case, you’ll want to focus on investments that offer growth potential with the right level of volatility and reward for your needs.

 · A retirement plan: Retirement planning is one of the most important aspects of financial planning.
 It involves figuring out how much money you’ll need to have saved to live the lifestyle you would like later in life, whether working or not.

 What Should I Include In My Financial Plan?

 A single person without dependents will have different needs than a married parent.

 In addition, someone who’s self-employed will need to approach financial planning in a distinct way.